webcodedsoft/pgrestify/docs-site/guide/queries/sorting.md

 - **Performance Awareness**: Index-conscious sorting patterns
 - **Utility Functions**: Reusable helpers for common sorting scenarios
 - **Type Safety**: Full TypeScript support for all sorting operations
+- **Method Chaining**: Fluent APIs in both PostgREST and ORM styles

+### Which Sorting Approach to Choose?

+**Use PostgREST Syntax when:**
+- You prefer the PostgREST `.order()` method
+- Working with simple sorting needs
+- You want direct PostgREST parameter mapping
+- Migrating from existing PostgREST applications

+**Use Repository Pattern when:**
+- You prefer SQL-like `.orderBy()` and `.addOrderBy()` methods
+- Building complex multi-column sorts
+- You want explicit ASC/DESC syntax
+- Coming from ORM or similar ORMs
+- Building reusable query logic in custom repositories

+Both approaches offer the same sorting power with complete type safety.
 Master these sorting techniques to present your data in the most meaningful order for your users and applications.